Adirael/magneticRSS/README.md

 ### Warning - Unstable Project

-This project is in an **early development** stage, changes may be done wildly and expect things to break.
-Once the project advances a bit I'll start using feature branches and organizing everything a bit.
+This project is in an **early development** stage, changes may be done wildly; expect things to break.
+Once the project advances a bit I'll start using feature branches and organizing everything a bit more.

 ### Create a userToken and userPassword